nicodoggie/bastion-falls/content/locations/manascula.md

 # Manascula

 Manascula is a protectorate of the [Ahurian Empire](@/locations/ahuria.md).
 It was annexed in 1235 by a joint effort between the Purha and the Chetsi.
+It sits at the westermost edge of the Tokhani continent.